hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 **_Note:_** make sure these aliases exist for you or replace Bob & Alice with whatever aliases you are using (or just the HOPR addresses of the nodes you want to use)

-If it fails to send then it is likely that Bob does not have a channel open with Alice.
-Since you should have a channel open with Bob with sufficient funds staked.
+If it fails to send, it is likely, that Bob does not have a channel open to Alice (Bob -> Alice) since you should have a channel open to Bob (me -> Bob) with sufficient funds.
 A successful message costs 0.01 HOPR tokens per HOP currently.

 ![2-hop-fail](./images/2-hop-fail.png)

 ### Path directionality

-Even if the message succeeds you should note that you won’t be able to make this 2-HOP message in the other direction as you don’t have an open channel with Alice.
+Even if the message succeeds, you should note that you won’t be able to make this 2-HOP message in the other direction as you don’t have an open channel with Alice.
 And Alice may not have an open channel with Bob.

 ![Reverse route](./images/reverse-route.png)

-Here the first route is viable whereas the second route will fail.
+Here the first route is viable, whereas the second route will fail.

-In order to increase your pathing options, you want to connect to other well-connected nodes.
-But if you just want to experiment with different paths without the hassle you can use Playground.
+You want to connect to other well-connected nodes to increase your pathing options.
+But if you just want to experiment with different paths without the hassle, you can use Playground.
 It will let you control five fully interconnected nodes costlessly without any installations.

-**_Note:_** If using Playground, you will need to use the `close` command to remove channels in order to recreate incomplete paths.
+**_Note:_** If using Playground, you need to use the `close` command to remove channels and recreate incomplete paths.

 ### Path with consecutively repeating nodes